PeculiarVentures/json-schema/README.md

 JSON (JavaScript Object Notation) is a lightweight data-interchange format that was designed to be easy for humans to read and write but in practice, it is [minefield](http://seriot.ch/parsing_json.html) when it machines need to parse it.

 While the use of schemas can help with this problem their use can be complicated.
-When using `JSON-SCHEMA` this is addressed by using decorators to make both serialization and parsing of XML possible via a simple class that handles the schemas for you.
+When using `json-schema` this is addressed by using decorators to make both serialization and parsing of XML possible via a simple class that handles the schemas for you.

 This is important because validating input data before its use is important to do because all input data is evil.
 Using a schema helps you handle this data [safely](https://www.whitehatsec.com/blog/handling-untrusted-json-safely/).